jaffster595/Duplinator/README.md

 2. **Select Folder**: Click the "Browse" button to choose the folder you want to scan for duplicates.

-3. **Adjust Parameters**: Optionally, modify the hash size and threshold values using the spinbox controls.
-The defaults are hash size = 8 and threshold = 5.
-Higher values mean less accuracy but can also then detect partial duplicates or matches.
+3. **Adjust Parameters**: Optionally, modify the hash size and threshold values using the slider controls

-4. **Find Duplicates**: Click the "Find Duplicates" button to start scanning.
-A progress window will appear during the process.
+4. **Find Duplicates**: Click the "Find Duplicates" button to start scanning, a progress window will appear during the process.
+Depending upon the number of images in the folder and the speed of your device, this can take a few moments to process.

 5. **Review Duplicates**: Once the scan completes, duplicate image pairs will be displayed with thumbnails and file information (size, resolution, creation date, and modification date).
 Use the checkboxes to select the images you want to delete.